 So, should you go for a stiff or soft spring setup?
 The soft or stiff setup depends on what kind of traveling you’ll be doing in your vehicle.
 A commuter’s trip differs from a desert racer’s, so the springs and shock absorbers used in the former won’t be entirely effective in the latter.

 Similarly, if your race car is used to drive on a track, the suspension tuning required to cater to the softer setting won’t be the same as those for the harsh desert environment.
-To stay on the safe side, you should first be aware of both pros and cons of a stiff vs soft suspension setup.
+To stay on the safe side, you should first be aware of both the pros and cons of a stiff vs soft suspension setup.
 These are what we’re going to describe in this article.

 Is a stiff suspension good?